claconsay/emp-ipay88-gateway/README.md

 ###Disclaimer
-This project is still on development stage so that expect too much from it yet.
+This project is still on development stage so that don't expect too much from it yet.